GRB 210619B optical afterglow polarization: Introduction

 \section{Introduction}

 Gamma-ray bursts (GRBs) are the most energetic electromagnetic astrophysical phenomena known today.
-They are typically discovered and classified by their characteristic fast-rising, luminous emission of gamma-ray photons, the so-called prompt emission phase, and are typically followed by a multi-band emission, known as afterglow.
-Depending on the time during which most of the gamma-ray photons are detected, GRBs are divided in two categories: Short GRBs, which typically last < 2 sec seconds, and long GRBs, which last $\sim30$ seconds \citep{Kouveliotou1993}.
+They are typically discovered and classified by their characteristic fast-rising, luminous emission of gamma-ray photons, the so-called prompt emission phase, and are typically followed by a multiband emission, known as afterglow.
+Depending on the time during which most gamma-ray photons are detected, GRBs are divided into two categories: short GRBs, which typically last < 2 seconds, and long GRBs, which last $\sim30$ seconds \citep{Kouveliotou1993}.
 Recently, short GRBs have been observed to form in association with kilonovae and gravitational wave emission, suggesting that they originate in compact object mergers \citep[e.g.][]{Narayan1992,Abbott2017B,Abbott2017A,Makhathini2021}.
 Long GRBs are theorized to occur after the collapse of a massive star into a black hole \citep[e.g.][]{Woosley1993}, or a magnetar \citep[e.g.][]{Usov1994}, and are often associated with supernovae \citep[e.g][]{Hjorth2003}.
 GRB afterglows are usually attributed to the interaction between an ultra-relativistic jet that is launched during the formation of the compact object, and the circumburst medium.
-The observed multi-wavelength synchrotron emission is thought to be due to the propagation of two shocks, a forward shock and a reverse shock, with the latter dominating in early times \citep{Piran1999,Piran2004}.
-In case an ordered magnetic field is present in the ejecta, the reverse shock can be highly polarized \citep[e.g.][]{Granot2003}.
+The observed multiwavelength synchrotron emission is thought to be due to the propagation of two shocks, a forward shock and a reverse shock, with the latter dominating at early times \citep{Piran1999,Piran2004}.
+If an ordered magnetic field is present in the ejecta, the reverse shock can be highly polarized \citep[e.g.][]{Granot2003}.
 The polarization of the forward shock depends on the morphology and intensity of the circumburst magnetic field \citep{Uehara2012}.